myl7/mylmoe/posts/2020-10-02-yaml-beautifulsoup-recusive-error.md

 ## PyYAML: `safe_dump`

 As for PyYAML, [the documentation](https://pyyaml.org/wiki/PyYAMLDocumentation) is not good.
-As we (may) know YAML can work on complicated Python objects, and the libraries usually provides an additional set of safe functions, which avoids this.
+As we (may) know YAML can work on complicated Python objects, and the libraries usually provide an additional set of safe functions, which avoids this.
 PyYAML safe dump function can be found [here](https://pyyaml.org/wiki/PyYAMLDocumentation#reference) and [here](https://pyyaml.org/wiki/PyYAMLDocumentation#dumper), which are at the nearly bottom, and not shown in the quick start.
 Here is a useful text:

 > `SafeDumper(stream)` produces only standard YAML tags and thus cannot represent class instances and probably more compatible with other YAML processors.
 > The functions `safe_dump` and `safe_dump_all` use `SafeDumper` to produce a YAML document.

-(Additionally, use `CDumper` to get a lot better preformance.)
+(Additionally, use `CDumper` to get a lot better performance.)
 I found I have used `yaml.dump()`, so the PyYAML try to dump the `NavigableString`, and as it contains a reference to the entire Beautiful Soup parse tree, and I have used `tag.string` many times, the PyYAML is trying to dump the entire tree many times!
-Easy to guess it reaches the recusive depth limit, which is 1000 without editing.
+Easy to guess it reaches the recursive depth limit, which is 1000 without editing.

 After fixing the above mistakes, Everything works fine.

 ## Additionally

-To get current recusive depth and the limit of it, and mute the very very long recusive error traceback info, I have searched the web, finding them on Stack Overflow.
+To get the current recursive depth and the limit of it, and mute the very very long recursive error traceback info, I have searched the web, finding them on Stack Overflow.
 Here are them:

 ```python